leonrode/minesweeper/README.md

 # Minesweeper

 ## Introduction
 We all know the classic Minesweeper.
-This implementation adds its own design spin.
+This implementation adds its own design spin, live [here](https://condescending-beaver-a36e2b.netlify.app/).
 ## License
 This program is licensed under the MIT License.
 More information can be found in the LICENSE file.